 10. Otjitolongwe Cheetah Park

 Ever wanted to pet a cheetah?
 Otjitolongwe Cheetah Park is the place to do it.
-The park has seventeen wild cheetahs and three pet-able, tame-ish ones.
+The park has seventeen wild cheetahs and three habituated animals.
 The park was born when a cattle farmer with a pesky cheetah problem caught a pregnant cheetah.
 The cheetah's offspring brought in tourists and the farmer decided to convert the farm into a cheetah conservation project.
 A lovely space to be, getting closer to nature.